rust-lang/book/second-edition/src/ch05-01-defining-structs.md

 the same order in which we declared them in the struct.
 In other words, the struct definition is like a general template for the type, and instances fill in that template with particular data to create values of the type.
-For example, we can declare a particular user as shown in Listing 5-2:
+For example, we can declare a particular user as shown in [Listing 5-2][Listing-5-2]:

 [Listing-5-2]: #Listing-5-2
 <a name="Listing-5-2"></a>